sematext/docs/docs/experience/on-page-transaction.md

   title="Add Transaction"
 />

 Specify a Transaction `name`.
-Have in mind the name is important, it has to match the name you will use in the Real User Monitoring script.
-Also, add `target time` and `description` then press save.
+Have in mind the name is important - it has to match the name you will use in the Real User Monitoring script.
+Also add `target time` and `description` and then press save.

 <img
   class="content-modal-image"